Skip to content

 Interests

-When I’m not writing code, I’m designing D&D worlds, planning crochet projects, or reworking a cooking system.
+When I’m not writing code, I’m designing D&D worlds, planning crochet projects, or reworking how I cook.
+Whatever it is, it tends to end up structured like a system before long.

 Education